oxsecurity/megalinter/docs/descriptors/terraform_terragrunt.md

    --terragrunt-config value                        The path to the Terragrunt config file.
 Default is terragrunt.hcl. [$TERRAGRUNT_CONFIG]
    --terragrunt-debug                               Write terragrunt-debug.tfvars to working folder to help root-cause issues. [$TERRAGRUNT_DEBUG]
    --terragrunt-disable-bucket-update               When this flag is set Terragrunt will not update the remote state bucket. [$TERRAGRUNT_DISABLE_BUCKET_UPDATE]
+   --terragrunt-disable-command-validation          When this flag is set, Terragrunt will not validate the terraform command. [$TERRAGRUNT_DISABLE_COMMAND_VALIDATION]
    --terragrunt-download-dir value                  The path where to download Terraform code.
 Default is .terragrunt-cache in the working directory. [$TERRAGRUNT_DOWNLOAD]
    --terragrunt-exclude-dir value                   Unix-style glob of directories to exclude when running *-all commands. [$TERRAGRUNT_EXCLUDE_DIR]
    --terragrunt-fail-on-state-bucket-creation       When this flag is set Terragrunt will fail if the remote state bucket needs to be created. [$TERRAGRUNT_FAIL_ON_STATE_BUCKET_CREATION]